jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.14.6 HackStreamOrder

-Assigns the Hack stream order to each tributary in a stream network..
+Assigns the Hack stream order to each tributary in a stream network.

 *Parameters*: